coveo/source.coveo.com/_posts/2017-09-21-coveo-for-sitecore-hive-what-is-it.md

 ## JSUI 2.0

-Another advantage of using Coveo for Sitecore Hive is that it uses the new JavaScript framwork 2.0.
+Another advantage of using Coveo for Sitecore Hive is that it uses the new JavaScript Framework 2.0.

-JSUI 2.0 is more than just an iteration of the number.
+Version 2.0 is more than just an iteration of the number.
 It introduced a large amount of features, with the most notable being lazy loading.
 With lazy loading, the JavaScript and CSS dependencies of the Coveo Hive renderings will be loaded only when needed.
 For example, let’s look at the network requests made for a full fledged search page with facets, tabs, sorts, and several filtering and boosting rules.

 ![Search Page Network](/images/coveoforsitecorehive/lazysearchpage.png)